Sarah Schulman: Early life and education

+Sarah Schulman was born to a Jewish family in New York City on July 28, 1958.
+Her grandparents were refugees, some of whose siblings were murdered in the Holocaust.
+She has called her family "homophobic" and wrote a book on that subject.

-Schulman was born on July 28, 1958, in New York City.
-She attended Hunter College High School, and attended the University of Chicago from 1976 to 1978 but did not graduate.
-She has a Bachelor of Arts degree from Empire State College in Saratoga Springs, New York.
+Schulman graduated from Hunter College High School in New York.
+She then attended the University of Chicago from 1976 to 1978, but did not graduate.
+She subsequently earned a Bachelor of Arts degree from Empire State College in Saratoga Springs, New York.

 Literary career

-Schulman published her first novel, The Sophie Horowitz Story, in 1984, which was followed by Girls, Visions and Everything in 1986 — which is considered important among lesbian subcultures.
+Schulman published her first novel, The Sophie Horowitz Story, in 1984.
+It was followed in 1986 by Girls, Visions and Everything—which is considered important in lesbian subcultures.

 Schulman's third novel, After Delores, received a positive review in The New York Times, was translated into eight languages, and was awarded an American Library Association Stonewall Book Award in 1989.
-People In Trouble appeared in 1990, Empathy appeared in 1992.
+People In Trouble appeared in 1990 and Empathy in 1992.
 The novelist Edmund White reviewed her next novel, Rat Bohemia (1995), for the New York Times, and it was named one of the 100 best LGBT books by The Publishing Triangle.

 Subsequent novels include Shimmer (1998), The Child (2007), and The Mere Future (2009).
-The Cosmopolitans (2016) was named one of the best American novels of 2016 by Publishers Weekly.
-In 2018, she published Maggie Terry, a return to and comment on the lesbian detective novel, addressing the emotions of life under President Donald Trump.
+Publishers Weekly named The Cosmopolitans one of the best American novels of 2016.
+In 2018, Schulman published Maggie Terry, a return to and comment on the lesbian detective novel, addressing life under President Donald Trump.

-Stagestruck: Theater, AIDS, and the Marketing of Gay America (1998), which won the Stonewall Book Award, argues that significant plot elements of the successful 1996 musical Rent were lifted from her 1990 novel, People in Trouble.
+Stagestruck: Theater, AIDS, and the Marketing of Gay America (1998), which won the Stonewall Book Award, argues that significant plot elements of the successful 1996 musical Rent were lifted from her 1990 novel People in Trouble.
 The heterosexual plot of Rent is based on the opera La Bohème, while the gay plot is similar to Schulman's novel.
-Schulman never sued, but analyzed in Stagestruck the way the musical depicted AIDS and gay people, in contrast to work made by those communities that same year.
+Schulman never sued, but analyzed in Stagestruck the way the musical depicts AIDS and gay people, in contrast to work made by those communities that year.